roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  'I'll put you back on the shelf, ready for sale,' the woman informed her.

  That will teach the two of them to play games outside the bedroom.
 She looked at Jane, and figured she had made a mistake.
 The fantasy slave was more aroused than ever.
-Report_Story #2